ESXi Host Certificate Renewal Doesn't Include Full Chain

 <keyStoreFile>/etc/vmware/ssl/castore.pem</keyStoreFile>

-1. For example the full <ssl> node should look similar to the following
+node should look similar to the following

 <!-- Remove the following node to disable SSL -->